Nestea Logo

 Nestea Logo 1979

 Tea was actively expanding into new markets.
 It became necessary to accentuate the contents of the bottles.
-So the name of the brand was written in capital letters, but with a space between the two parts of the word “Nes” and “tea.”
+So the brand name was written in capital letters, with a space between the two parts of the word “Nes” and “tea.”
 This helped the word ‘tea’ stand out, so it was clear to the customer what kind of drink they were looking at.
 Another innovation was a slight arc-shaped curve.
-It showed a refreshing and uplifting taste.
+It had a refreshing, uplifting taste.
 The upward stretching letters reinforced this association.

 1987 – 1989